Casimir Pulaski: Death and burial

 While attempting to rally fleeing French forces during a cavalry charge, Pulaski was mortally wounded by grapeshot.
-The reported grapeshot is on display at the Georgia Historical Society in Savannah.
+The reported grapeshot is on display at the Georgia Historical Society in Savannah, Georgia.
 The Charleston Museum also has a grapeshot reported to be from Pulaski's wound.
 Pulaski was carried from the field of battle and taken aboard the South Carolina merchant brig privateer Wasp, under the command of Captain Samuel Bulfinch, where he died two days later, having never regained consciousness.
 His heroic death, admired by American Patriot supporters, further boosted his reputation in America.

 Pulaski never married and had no descendants.
 Despite his fame, there have long been uncertainties and controversies surrounding both his place and date of birth, and his burial.
 Many primary sources record a burial at sea.
 The historical accounts for Pulaski's time and place of burial vary considerably.
 According to several contemporary accounts there were witnesses, including Pulaski's aide-de-camp, that Pulaski received a symbolic burial in Charleston on October 21, sometime after he was buried at sea.
-Other witnesses, including Captain Samuel Bulfinch of the Wasp, claimed that the wounded Pulaski was actually later removed from the ship and taken to the Greenwich Plantation in the town of Thunderbolt, near Savannah, where he died and was buried.
+Other witnesses, including Captain Samuel Bulfinch of the Wasp, claimed that the wounded Pulaski was actually later removed from the ship and taken to the Greenwich Plantation in the town of Thunderbolt, near Savannah, where he died and was buried under the supervision of the plantation's owner Jane Bowen, widow of Samuel.

 In March 1825, during his grand tour of the United States, Lafayette personally laid the cornerstone for the Casimir Pulaski Monument in Savannah, Georgia.